BurnySc2/obfuscate-python-sc2/README.md

 - Now just run `python pyinstaller-script.py` to create your `run.exe`.
 Don't forget to change your encryption key in `encryptionkey.txt`.

 ## Obfuscating and compiling an example

+- Edit `pyinstaller-script.py` and change the variables to point at your StarCraft II installation and your python installation, where you have pyinstaller and pycrypto installed

 - Run `python obfuscate-script.py`

     A folder called `mybot_obfuscated` will be created with the bot files now obfuscated and a copy of `python-sc2/sc2/`